 The most well reported of these things is the fact the players and staff are only provided vegan food items on training and match days.
 This diet was decided on both to promote the players and staff members’ well being, but also the well being of the environment, and the environment is the main reason for most of the quirks present at Forest Green.
 The club’s vegan style goes all the way to the food sold on matchday.
 Opposing fans are obviously not overjoyed at the prospect of only eating Q-Pies (a pie consisting of Quorn, soya béchamel, thyme, and leeks) during a match, with opposing fans known to chant “Meat!
 Meat!
 Meat!” during matches.

 Forest Green has also been named the most green club in the world by FIFA, and this honor is well deserved.
 There are electric car charging ports outside of the ground, plans to build an entirely wooden stadium in the coming years, and interestingly, the pitch mower runs entirely off of solar and wind power.
+This is something quite amazing – most of the best Lawn mower options on the market aren’t like that after all.
 The ET Mow is one of the most interesting pieces of technology in football today.
 It is controlled by a satellite that plots its course on the pitch, and if it runs into an obstruction, it goes in a different direction and comes back later.
 This so called “mowbot” is yet another reason why Forest Green are helping pave the way for many clubs of the future.

 All of these technological and environmentally conscious entities present at Forest Green are due in large part to previously mentioned club owner Dale Vince.
 Vince is the owner of Ecotricity, an electricity company.
 Vince has molded Ecotricity into one of the greenest energy companies in the world, and he has carried that over into his club ownership.